Make a personal promise to prioritize your breast health.

 - New pain in one spot that does not go away.

-Some healthy lifestyle choices that may reduce your risk of breast cancer include:
+Some lifestyle choices that may reduce your risk of breast cancer include:

 - Adding exercise into your routine